kevinjdonohue/AntergosLinux/README.md

 I'm using several tools to manage power in order to reduce heat, improve battery life, etc..

-[TLP – Linux Advanced Power Management](http://linrunner.de/en/tlp/tlp.html) -- this is an important power management application to install especially for those runing Linux on a laptop.
+[TLP – Linux Advanced Power Management](http://linrunner.de/en/tlp/tlp.html) -- this is an important power management application to install especially for those running Linux on a laptop.

 I'm not going to cover the installation and configuration of this tool -- their web site already covers it very well:

 * [Installation](http://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html) -- here are the installation instructions -- see the section on Arch Linux for instructions on installing in on Antergos.

-**TL;DR:**
+#### TL;DR

 * Install the following packages:  tlp, tlp-rdw
 * Install these additionally if you are on a Thinkpad:  acpi_call or tp_smapi